 The museum has six zones: space, ocean, transportation, daily life discovery, environment and technology quest.
 The present and future of each zone's theme is presented, with many interactive elements like computer simulators.
 The museum seems generally geared towards kids.

 The most central station is Minato Mirai Station on the Minato Mirai Line, which is located in the basement of Queen's Square and is two stations from Yokohama Station (3 minutes, 190 yen).

 Minato Mirai is also easily accessed from Sakuragicho Station on the JR Negishi Line (Keihin-Tohoku Line), which is just one stop from Yokohama Station (3 minutes, 140 yen).
 The station is also served by the Yokohama Subway Line.

-The Akaikutsu Loop Bus connects Sakuragicho Station with the nearby Landmark Plaza, the Pacifico Convention Center, World Porters, the Red Brick Warehouses and other sights in central Yokohama.
-It costs 220 yen per ride or 500 yen for a day pass.
+The Akaikutsu Loop Bus connects Sakuragicho Station with World Porters, the Red Brick Warehouses and other sights in central Yokohama, while the Bayside Blue Bus connects Yokohama Station with Minato Mirai and other sights in central Yokohama.
+They cost 220 yen per ride or 500 yen for a day pass.

 Minato Mirai can also be accessed by "Sea Bass" boats.
 They depart from Yokohama Bay Quarter (500 meters from Yokohama Station's east exit) and stop at the Pacifico Convention Center (15 minutes, 440 yen) and the Red Brick Warehouses (25 minutes, 600 yen) before continuing on to Yamashita Park.
 Boats depart about once every 15 minutes, but only half of them stop at Minato Mirai, while the others travel directly to Yamashita Park.